Tara (Ramayana): Tara's warning

 In the Kishkindha Kanda of the Ramayana, when Sugriva re-challenges Vali for combat, Tara suggests that "appearances are deceptive" and normally, a combatant would not return so soon to a fight again after a decisive defeat.
 Having heard of the growing friendship between Sugriva and Rama, she cautions Vali.
 She urges him to forgive Sugriva, to anoint him as the crown prince, as a diplomatic move, and live peacefully with him, and also befriend the exalted Rama.
 Tara begs Vali to act on her advice, but acknowledging Tara's love and devotion, Vali argues that a warrior like him cannot refuse a challenge; despite this, he promises to not kill Sugriva, but just crush his pride.

 In the Mahabharata retelling, when Sugriva re-challenges Vali, Tara dissuades Vali from going to the fight and points out that Sugriva may have found a protector.
 Tara, described as lustrous like the moon, is praised by Vali as one who understands the language of all creatures and is astute to clarify her statement.
 Tara warns him about Sugriva's alliance with Rama and the plotting of Vali's death at the hands of Sugriva and his advisers.
 Vali not only disregards Tara's advice but also suspects Tara of cheating on him with Sugriva.
 Vali leaves, speaking harshly to Tara.

-In Kamban's Ramavataram, Tara warns about Rama's plans to kill Vali.
+In the Ramavataram, Tara warns about Rama's plans to kill Vali.
 However, Vali dismisses her warning as unfounded, arguing that Rama, a man of dharma, would not shoot him when he and Sugriva are in a duel.
 Vali leaves, promising Tara that he will slay Sugriva.